 Despite its popularity, UEBA isn’t a silver bullet for all cybersecurity issues in all organizations.
 Before deploying a UEBA tool, you need to research how UEBA works, clearly define your reason for engaging in user behavior analytics and the benefits of a UEBA solution you want to experience.
 Then you should analyze possible challenges and downsides of using UEBA and decide if the catch is worth the chase.

 As part of a robust cybersecurity system, UEBA can cover the blindspots of traditional security tools like user activity monitoring, SIEM systems, and rule-based access management.
-Applying user and entity behavior analytics alongside such tools allows you to make them more flexible, reduce the number of false positive results, and detect more sophisticated threats.
+Applying user and entity behavior analytics alongside user session recording solution and aforementioned tools allows you to make your security tools more flexible, reduce the number of false positive results, and detect more sophisticated threats.

 You can significantly enhance your organization’s cybersecurity with a UEBA solution thanks to advantages such as: